RajTib/RajTib/README.md

 * 🧠 Curious about **systems, security, and how things break**
 * 🔐 Exploring **Cybersecurity + Ethical Hacking**
 * 💻 Learning by building — not just watching tutorials
-* 🎭 A little poetic, a little chaotic, but always evolving

 ---